Become a Clinician Facilitator with Sharing Kindness

 What are the benefits of becoming a clinician facilitator?

-This position offers a rare opportunity: to make a difference in the lives of people who are grieving.
-Together with our staff and trained volunteers, you can play a role in helping participants on their grief journey, through forming connections and fostering resiliency.
+This position offers a rare opportunity to make a difference in the lives of people who are grieving.
+Together we companion participants on their grief journey, through empathic connection, building community and fostering resilience.

 Things to consider